open-ephys/next-gen-system/doc/whitepaper_extended/README.md

     use the API to acquire neural data.
   - Implement the generic digital interconnect to commercial systems and implement some basic data streaming functionality.
-  - We will need to move the PCIe interface to a firmware and driver that are fully open and do not impose licensing restrictions.
+  - We will need to move the PCIe interface to a firmware and driver that do not impose licensing restrictions.
 This is especially important for use of the system as component of commercial systems.